-He became a stockbroker in the City, and was commissioned in the 16th London Regiment, the Queen’s Westminsters, on the strength of his Wellington OTC service in 1911.
+He became a stockbroker in the City, and was commissioned in 1911 into the 16th London Regiment, the Queen’s Westminsters, on the strength of his Wellington OTC service.

 He returned to full time soldiering in the second war, by which time his unit had become part of the KRRC and added the TD to his collection in 1942.

-He was initiated into Mensura Lodge No 3724 and joined the OW Lodge in 1925, a strong year for the Lodge under the deputy Mastership of ‘G-H‘ which saw four initiates William de Burgh White (Purnell’s 1889— 91), Frances Ian Hamilton Moore (Orange 1916—20), Charles Edward Pierson (Hopetoun 1899—01) and Henry Sidley Lees Smith (Hardinge 1887—90), and two joining members Oswald Arthur Chaldecott (Hardinge 1894—00) and Savill.
+He was initiated into Mensura Lodge No 3724, the Lodge associated with the Royal Institute of Chartered Surveyors (RICS) and joined the OW Lodge in 1925, a strong year for the Lodge under the deputy Mastership of ‘G-H‘ which saw four initiates William de Burgh White (Purnell’s 1889— 91), Frances Ian Hamilton Moore (Orange 1916—20), Charles Edward Pierson (Hopetoun 1899—01) and Henry Sidley Lees Smith (Hardinge 1887—90), and two joining members Oswald Arthur Chaldecott (Hardinge 1894—00) and Savill.